jeffstop/jeffstop.github.io/README.md

 ### Pizza Menu
 This is a pizza menu that allows you to pick a size of pizza as welll as the meat and vegetable toppings.
 After selecting your choices and clicking the "Place Order" button, a receipt will be displayed.
 The receipt contains the items selected and the total price of the pizza.
 # Python Projects
 Below are some of my Python Projects.
-The rest can be found here: [Python Projects](https://github.com/jeffstop/Python_Projects)
+The rest can be found here: [Python Projects](https://github.com/jeffstop/Python_Projects).
+These projects use various modules such as tkinter or sqlite3.
 * [Django Checkbook](https://github.com/jeffstop/Python_Projects/tree/main/Django_Checkbook)
 * [File Transfer](https://github.com/jeffstop/Python_Projects/tree/main/File%20Transfer)
 * [Nice or Mean](https://github.com/jeffstop/Python_Projects/tree/main/Nice%20or%20Mean)